lywang1016/RL-for-TicTacToe/README.md

 # RL-for-TicTacToe
 This is one of my personal project, aiming to learn Reinforcemnet learning.
-In this project, there are two implemtated methods: Tabular RL and AlphaZero.
+In this project, there are two implemented methods: Tabular RL and AlphaZero.

 ## Tabular Reinforcement Learning
 It support 3 algorithms: SARSA(on-policy), Q-learning(off-policy), and Double-Q-learning(off-policy).